dvidelabs/poly.shell/README.md

 By having backup in a separate action we get better error reporting without risking not running it along with the upgrade.

-TODO: it seems that we need more sequential ops: one that runs only one job at a time in rotation on all matching sites before proceeding to each job, and one the ensures a job has completed on all sites before starting the next job.

 When a job is added multiple times, each action is associated with those roles given when added to the job.
 In effect a job becomes a cluster of actions that run together, but not necessarily in the same place, but always at the same